GStreamer/gstreamer/Basic+tutorial+1+Hello+world.markdown

-#  GStreamer SDK documentation : Basic tutorial 1: Hello world\!
+#  Basic tutorial 1: Hello world!

-This page last changed on Jun 29, 2012 by xartigas.

-# Goal
+## Goal

-Nothing better to get a first impression about a software library than to print “Hello World” on the screen\!
+Nothing better to get a first impression about a software library than to print “Hello World” on the screen!

 But since we are dealing with multimedia frameworks, we are going to play a video instead.